 Let’s take a look at POLYWOOD Furniture to learn about its business and manufacturing practices.

 As it turns out, helping the earth also helps your outdoor entertainment!
-That recycled plastic material is super durable and can withstand just about anything that Mother Nature throws at it.
-Today, POLYWOOD does its own recycling, not just from post-consumer products, but also from the scraps of their own crafting.
-Their waste stream is 99% recycled.
+That recycled plastic material is super durable and can withstand just about anything Mother Nature throws at it.
+Today, POLYWOOD does its own recycling, not just from post-consumer products but also from the scraps of its own crafting.
+Its waste stream is 99% recycled.
 Two green thumbs up for that.

-POLYWOOD certainly stays busy with its recycled and product crafting business.
-Read further to find out just where they get all this work done.
+POLYWOOD certainly stays busy with its recycled and product-crafting business.
+Read further to find out where they get all this work done.

 Verdict: Is Polywood Furniture Made in the USA?